The Earth Science Center for Computation (ESCC)

 The ESCC operates large-bed plotting facilities for use by the entire Rice community.
 Click here for Personnel.

 The ESCC is a stakeholder in several of the large cluster computers operated by the Center for Research Computing.
-ESCC faculty were key members of the team that acquired the DAVinCI cluster and the Rice Visualization Center, established with grants from NSF and Chevron.
+ESCC faculty were key members of the team that acquired the DAVinCI cluster and the Chevron Visualization Center, which is part of the new EEPS VizLab, established with grants from NSF and Chevron.
 Both the DAVinCI cluster and the Chevron Visualization Lab are available to the entire Rice community.
 The Visualization Center has an 8 by 14 foot visualization wall for 2D and 3D image display and manipulation.

 ESCC research areas can be found at affiliated faculty member websites.